Policeman in Egypt jailed 10 years for killing activist

-CAIRO An Egyptian criminal court on Monday sentenced a policeman to 10 years in prison for killing an activist during a march marking the fourth anniversary of a 2011 uprising.
+CAIRO (Reuters) - An Egyptian criminal court on Monday sentenced a policeman to 10 years in prison for killing an activist during a march marking the fourth anniversary of a 2011 uprising.

 First Lieutenant Yaseen Hatem was charged in March 2015 with action that "led to the death" of 32-year-old Shaimaa Sabbagh, a lighter charge than murder, but still a rare action against a member of the security forces.